DynamousProjects/PydanticAI-Research-Agent/.github/pr_review_prompt.md

 # Check PR status and files changed
 gh pr view <pr-number> --json files,additions,deletions
 ```

+**If you don't have `gh` CLI or network access:**
+Use git commands or file reading to understand the changes in the repository.

 ### 2. ANALYZE CHANGES
 - Check what files were changed and understand the context